 - DMS systems are easier to integrate with already-existing company software systems like patient portals in healthcare.

 Situations Where Cloud Storage Will Work Best

 - When you don’t have enough space to store a server or the employees to have an internal IT team, cloud storage will be ideal since providers handle the IT aspect.

 - When employees regularly work remotely, cloud storage will be best since it only requires an internet connection to access files.

 - For smaller companies and limited budgets, cloud storage’s SaaS pricing is more flexible than an upfront DMS investment, and cloud storage also doesn’t require purchasing any extra equipment.

 Get Free Quotes on DMS and Cloud Storage Integration Today

 At Record Nations we partner with a nationwide network of DMS system and cloud storage providers to help you find secure, reliable, and affordable storage options.

-Join Amazon, Google, and countless other companies and organizations we’ve helped find the digital records management option that best fits their needs by giving us a call at (866) 385-3706, filling out the form to your right, or contacting us directly with our live chat.
+Join Amazon, Google, and other companies we’ve helped find the digital records management option that best fits their needs.
+To start, give us a call at (866) 385-3706, fill out the form to your right, or contact us directly with our live chat.